ShivaliLN/EasyHire/README.md

 ## Overview

-**TaskComrade** is the first fully decentralized platform to connect people in need of help with local Taskers.
+**EasyHire** is the first fully decentralized platform to connect people in need of help with local Taskers.
 TaskComrade allows any individual to create their profile and list down the task(s) that they are best at and their hourly rate for the task completion.
 Users can search for taskers in their local area and hire them.

 1. As a **tasker**, you can get paid to what you love, when and where you want.